shanto-swe029/My-CP-Notes/Algorithms/Greedy/Theory.md

   We can prove that a greedy algorithm does not work by showing a counterexample where the algorithm gives a wrong answer.
 In this problem we can easily find a counterexample: if the coins are **_{1, 3, 4}_** and the largest sum is **_6_**, the greedy algorithm produces the solution **_4+1+1_** while the optimal solution is **_3+3_**.

-  it is not known if the general coin problem can be solved using any greedy algorithm.
+  It is not known if the general coin problem can be solved using any greedy algorithm.
+However, it is possible to _check_ in polynomial time if the greedy algorithm presented here works for a given set of coins.

   However, in some cases, the general problem can be efficiently solved using a dynamic programming algorithm that always gives the correct answer.

 </p>
 </details>